 Draft 5: Make it pretty

 The final stage is when I prep my notes for studying for the test and finals or simply easy, uncluttered future review.

-My notes at this point are in linear format and will be typed up and often times include graphics.
+My notes at this point are in a linear format and will be typed up and often times include graphics.

 Often times by the end of a semester, I can end up with a lot of clutter.
 Using these stages helped me to keep my notes more organized and reduce the clutter.